How to Design a Website: A Step-by-Step Guide from Idea to Launch

 1. Define the Purpose of Your Website

-Before we get started, it’s important to define why you want to create a website in the first place.
+Before we get to the part explaining how to create a website, it’s important to define why you want to create it in the first place.
 Doing so ensures that every design decision made will align with the site’s end goals.

 For example, if you own an online store, the site design should facilitate the customers’ buying journey, from discovering the items to completing their purchases.